pypa/setuptools/docs/userguide/distribution.rst

 before the prerelease tag if it's immediately after a number, but it's okay to do so if you prefer.
 Thus, ``2.4c1`` and ``2.4.c1`` and ``2.4-c1`` all represent release candidate 1 of version ``2.4``, and are treated as identical by setuptools.
+Note that only ``a``, ``b``, and ``rc`` are :pep:`440`-compliant pre-release tags.

 In addition, there are three special prerelease tags that are treated as if they were the letter ``c``: ``pre``, ``preview``, and ``rc``.
 So, version ``2.4rc1``, ``2.4pre1`` and ``2.4preview1`` are all the exact same version as ``2.4c1``, and are treated as identical by setuptools.

-A post-release tag is either a series of letters that are alphabetically greater than or equal to "final", or a dash (``-``).
+A post-release tag is the string ``.post``, followed by a non-negative integer value.
 Post-release tags are generally used to separate patch numbers, port numbers, build numbers, revision numbers, or date stamps from the release number.
-For example, the version ``2.4-r1263`` might denote Subversion revision 1263 of a post-release patch of version ``2.4``.
-Or you might use ``2.4-20051127`` to denote a date-stamped post-release.
+For example, the version ``2.4.post1263`` might denote Subversion revision 1263 of a post-release patch of version ``2.4``.
+Or you might use ``2.4.post20051127`` to denote a date-stamped post-release.
+Legacy post-release tags could be either a series of letters that are alphabetically greater than or equal to "final", or a dash (``-``) - for example ``2.4-r1263`` or ``2.4-20051127``.

-Notice that after each pre or post-release tag, you are free to place another release number, followed again by more pre- or post-release tags.
-For example, ``0.6a9.dev-r41475`` could denote Subversion revision 41475 of the in- development version of the ninth alpha of release 0.6.
+Notice that after each legacy pre or post-release tag, you are free to place another release number, followed again by more pre- or post-release tags.
+For example, ``0.6a9.dev41475`` could denote Subversion revision 41475 of the in- development version of the ninth alpha of release 0.6.
 Notice that ``dev`` is a pre-release tag, so this version is a *lower* version number than ``0.6a9``, which would be the actual ninth alpha of release 0.6.
-But the ``-r41475`` is a post-release tag, so this version is *newer* than ``0.6a9.dev``.
+But the ``41475`` is a post-release tag, so this version is *newer* than ``0.6a9.dev``.

 For the most part, setuptools' interpretation of version numbers is intuitive,